carbontracking/STRUK/README.md

   - key you get when you select an OCR on the Azur's services
 - SESSION_SECRET='xxx'
   - This secret key is used .... as a session key... this can be absolutely anything
-- BUCKET='' //nom du bucket amazon
+- BUCKET=''
-  - See the value retrieved from step ...
+  - Name of the Bucket on your AWS's account.
+See the value retrieved from step ...
 - DB_HOST=''
   - host of the database. localhost as exemple
 - DB_USER=''